microsoft/SymCrypt/README.md

 library, as well as on other implementations such as the Windows APIs CNG and CAPI, and the older crypto libraries rsa32 and msbignum.
 It also provides detailed performance information.

+# Security Bugs
+If you believe you have found a problem that affects the security of this code, please do NOT create an issue or pull request, but instead email your comments to secure@microsoft.com.

 # Contribute
 We love to receive comments and suggestions.
 Unfortunately we cannot accept external code contributions at this time.
 Cryptographic code is considered highly sensitive by many of our large customers.